gardener/gardener/docs/development/secrets_management.md

   - `Persist()`: This marks the secret such that it gets persisted in the `ShootState` resource in the garden cluster.
 Consequently, it should only be used for secrets related to a shoot cluster.
   - `Rotate(rotationStrategy)`: This specifies the strategy in case this secret is to be rotated or regenerated (either `InPlace` which immediately forgets about the old secret, or `KeepOld` which keeps the old secret in the system).
   - `IgnoreOldSecrets()`: This specifies whether old secrets should be considered and loaded (which is done by default).
 It should be used when old secrets are no longer important and can be "forgotten" (e.g. in ["phase 2" (`t2`) of the CA certificate rotation](../proposals/18-shoot-CA-rotation.md#rotation-sequence-for-cluster-and-client-ca)).
+  - `Validity(time.Duration)`: This specifies how long the secret should be valid.
+For certificate secret configurations, the manager will automatically deduce this information from the generated certificate.

 - `Get(string, ...GetOption) (*corev1.Secret, bool)`